josh146/josh146.github.io/content/posts/what-counts-as-cooking.md

 The lasagna I am nostalgic for is the one my mum made.
 She did not braise short ribs.
 She did not knead pasta dough.
 Her lasagna was constructed in about an hour on a busy weeknight.
-She used supermarket beef mince, a jar of Dolmio bolognese sauce, a jar of Dolmio béchamel sauce, and handfuls of pre-grated cheddar cheese straight from the bag, simply because that was what she always had on hand in the fridge.
+She used supermarket beef mince, a jar of Dolmio bolognese sauce, a jar of Dolmio béchamel sauce[ref]Interestingly, this jarred béchamel is gluten free, being made with cornflour.[/ref], and handfuls of pre-grated cheddar cheese straight from the bag, simply because that was what she always had on hand in the fridge.